 702.136a Spectacle is a static ability that functions on the stack.
 "Spectacle [cost]" means "You may pay [cost] rather than pay this spell's mana cost if an opponent lost life this turn."
-Paying a spell's spectacle cost follows the rules for paying alternative costs in rules 601.2b and 601.2f-h.
+Casting a spell for its spectacle cost follows the rules for paying alternative costs in rules 601.2b and 601.2f-h.